 The word “justified” connotes the idea of receiving justification (passive voice).
 Justification is something that God does, not people.
-We do not earn or deserve justification.
+We do not earn or deserve justification for something we do.

 by the works of the law

 God declares people who believe Jesus died for their sins as right as He Himself is right, exclusively by faith, not works.
-God renders them as right as Himself the moment they place faith in Christ’s death as payment for their sin.
+God renders them as right as Himself the moment they place trust in Christ’s death as payment for their sin.
 God henceforth treats them as judicially right in His eyes.
 They are right because God resolved His justice at the cross.

 but by [through] faith in Jesus Christ,

-Paul uses a similar phrase later in this verse.
+Paul uses a similar phrase, “by faith,” later in this verse.
 Faith is the instrument of salvation.
 There is no inherent merit in faith.
-The merit is in the object of faith.
+The value is in the object of faith.

 even we have believed in Christ Jesus,

 “Believed” means to be persuaded of, and hence, to place confidence in.
-When we believe in Christ, we place confidence in or give credit to Jesus as the only one who can save us from our sins.
+When we believe in Christ, we place confidence in or credit Jesus as the only One who can save us from our sins.
 We entrust our entire eternal future to Christ Jesus.
 He is worthy of our trust.

 that we might be justified